wagtail/rfcs/text/043-author-locking.md

-We will add a new panel to the admin dashboard called "My locked pages" this will display all the pages that the user has locked, each item in the list will have "Edit" and "Unlock" action buttons next to them.
+We will add a new panel to the admin dashboard called "My locked pages" this will display all the pages that the user has locked, each item in the list will have "Edit" and "Unlock" actions.

 Like the other dashboard panels, this will hide itself when it is empty.